The Power of Tests for Detecting $p$-Hacking: Setup

-If researchers do $p$-hack, the distribution of the reported $p$-value will depend on the functional form of $d(\cdot)$ and the joint distribution of $\{P_1, P_2, P_3,\dots \}$ given $h$.
+If researchers do $p$-hack, the distribution of the reported $p$-value will depend on the functional form of the selection function $d(\cdot)$ and the joint distribution of $\{P_1, P_2, P_3,\dots \}$ given $h$.
 To the extent that this differs from the set of distributions under the null, it is then possible that the resulting $p$-curve violates the properties listed above in one way or another, providing the opportunity to test for $p$-hacking.

-This means that the power of tests for $p$-hacking will be dependent on the functional form of $d(\cdot)$ and the joint distribution of $\{P_1, P_2, P_3,\dots \}$.
-Understanding the power of tests for $p$-hacking will thus depend on the testing problem as well as how the researcher $p$-hacks.
+This means that the power of any particular test for detecting $p$-hacking will depend on the functional form of $d(\cdot)$ and the joint distribution of $\{P_1, P_2, P_3,\dots \}$, in the sense that some tests have power against the types of changes to the distribution caused by $p$-hacking but others might not.
+Understanding the power of tests for $p$-hacking will thus depend on the testing problem as well as how researchers $p$-hack.
 It is for this reason we provide analytical results in the next section for a variety of testing problems and approaches to $p$-hacking.

-In terms of the approach to $p$-hacking, a discontinuous function arises if researchers search across specifications in order of `reasonableness' until finding one that is significant at some level such as $0.05$.
-In such situations we might expect humps in the distribution of $p$-values below such thresholds, as well as discontinuities at that point because of the discontinuity in $d(\cdot)$.
-For researchers choosing the smallest $p$-value of those available we are less likely to see humps and unlikely to see discontinuities in the $p$-curve because of the continuity of the $d(\cdot)$ function, instead the bounds derived in \citet{elliott2022detecting} may be violated.
+We consider two general approaches to $p$-hacking.
+The first is the \emph{threshold approach}, where the researcher constructs a test from their preferred model resulting in a $p$-value $P_1$, accepting this test if $P_1$ is below a target value $\alpha$ (for example, $0.05$).
+If the $p$-value does not achieve this goal value, additional models are considered.
+This is representative of the ``intuitive'' approach to $p$-hacking that is discussed in much of the literature on testing for $p$-hacking, where humps or discontinuities in the $p$-curve around common critical levels are examined.
+This results in a choice of $d(\cdot)$ such that

+Other thresholding approaches could be considered, such as those in Section \ref{sec:mc}.
+Tests for humps or discontinuities will have some power for detecting $p$-hacking based on the threshold approach, as will tests for violations of the upper bounds on the $p$-curve.

+The second is the \emph{minimum approach}, where researchers take the smallest $p$-value from a set of models.
+Here the choice of $d(\cdot)$ results in

+Intuitively, we would expect that for this approach the distribution of $p$-values would shift to the left, be monotonically non-increasing, and there would be no expected hump in the distribution of $p$-values near commonly reported significance levels.
+Tests for non-increasingness and discontinuities will not have power.
+Instead the bounds derived in \citet{elliott2022detecting} may be violated.

-Ultimately carefully considering the functions $d(\cdot)$ and distributions of $p$-values allow us to examine power in empirically relevant directions.
+Ultimately, carefully considering the functions $d(\cdot)$ and distributions of $p$-values allows us to examine power against empirically relevant alternatives.